Solsbury HillReleased 21st March, 1977

 The original single cover uses a picture of Peter wearing the mirrored contact lenses he can also be seen wearing in the Hipgnosis artwork for the accompanying album.
 Some European single releases used a different image of Peter without the mirrored lenses.

-First charted in the UK 9 April 1977, peaked at 13 and stayed in the Top 75 for 9 weeks
+First charted in the UK 9 April 1977, peaked at 13 and stayed in the Top 75 for 9 weeks.
+In the USA the single reached #68 on the Hot 100 on 21 May 1977, and spent 8 weeks on the chart.

 “Its beautifully syncopated rhythm is utterly addictive” was the verdict of Caroline Coon in her single review for the Melody Maker.